 Satisfactory Academic Progress

 1 to 12 hours - minimum 1.50

-60 or more hours - minimum 2.50 for education majors and teacher certification
+60 or more hours - minimum 2.50 for education majors and alternative teacher certification students

 RE-ESTABLISHING ELIGIBILITY TO RECEIVE FINANCIAL AID